jarrodfinn/Employee-Directory/README.md

 Howard Stern Staff Employee Directory

 ## Overview
-For this Boot Camp assignment, the goal was to create an employee directory with React.
+The goal was to create an employee directory with Reactjs.
 This assignment required the application's UI to be broken up into components, manage component state, and respond to user events.
-This was my first React application.
+This was my first Reactjs application.

 ## User Story